Lever Brothers

-Lever Brothers was a British manufacturing company founded in 1885 by two brothers: William Hesketh Lever, 1st Viscount Leverhulme (1851–1925), and James Darcy Lever (1854–1916).
+Lever Brothers Limited was a British manufacturing company founded in 1885 by two brothers: William Hesketh Lever, 1st Viscount Leverhulme (1851–1925), and James Darcy Lever (1854–1916).
 They invested in and successfully promoted a new soap-making process invented by chemist William Hough Watson.
 Lever Brothers entered the United States market in 1895 and acquired Mac Fisheries, owner of T. Wall & Sons, in 1925.
 Its brands included Lifebuoy, Lux and Vim.
 Lever Brothers merged with Margarine Unie to form Unilever in 1929.

 History

-Starting with a small grocery business begun by his father, William Lever and his brother James entered the soap business in 1885 by buying a small soap works in Warrington.
+Lever Brothers Limited was founded on 21 June 1884.
+Starting with a small grocery business begun by his father, William Lever and his brother James entered the soap business in 1884 by buying a small soap works in Warrington.
 The brothers teamed up with a Cumbrian chemist, William Hough Watson, who became an early business partner.
 Watson invented the process which resulted in a new soap, using glycerin and vegetable oils, such as palm oil, rather than tallow.
 The resulting soap was a good, free-lathering soap, at first named Honey Soap then later named Sunlight Soap.
 Production reached 450 tons per week by 1888.
 Larger premises were built on marshes at Bromborough Pool on the Wirral Peninsula at what became Port Sunlight.
 Though the company was named Lever Brothers, James never took a major part in running the business.
 He fell ill in 1895, likely as a result of diabetes, and resigned his directorship two years later.